GayashanDeshapriya/Flutter-Notes/README.md

 Scrolling: This provides scrollability to a set of other widgets that are not scrollable by default.
 Styling: This deals with the app's theme, responsiveness, and sizing.
 Text: This displays text.

+# Fundamentals Recap:

+- Pseudo-elements — these selectors target elements in the DOM that we haven't explicitly created with HTML tags.

+- Use rems for typography due to the accessibility benefits.
+Users may higher their default browser font size.

+# Rendering Logic 1:

+- Browser treats inline elements as typography, hence line-height is applied to those elements.

+- Inline-block elements internally act like block elements, but externally act like inline elements.
+The parent container will treat it as an inline element, since it's external.
+But the element itself can be styled like a block.

+- Fit-content behaves like max-content, though if the content is too wide to fit in the parent, it add line-breaks as-needed.

+- There are 7 layout modes in CSS, such as Grid and Flexbox layout.
+In Flow layout, the default layout mode, every element will use a display value of either inline, block, or inline-block.

+- Only vertical margins collapse.
+Margin collapse is unique to Flow layout.
+Nesting elements doesn't prevent collapsing.
+Margins can collapse in the same direction.
+More than two margins can collapse.

+- Be aware of how you use margins.
+Don't set the specifically on components, in such cases it is better to use layout components.
+For reusable components, we want them to be as unopinionated as possible.